shaeHansen/cmi-workshops/docs/qiita-16S-analysis.rst

 .. figure::  images/create_analysis_button2.png
    :align:   center

 This brings you to the processing network page.
 This may take 2 to 5 minutes to load.
-You can analyze data that has been run.
+When it has loaded, you can analyze the data.

 .. figure::  images/processing_network_photo4.png
    :align:   center